schmidsi/melon-reporting/docs/01-thesis/02-introduction/01-problemstatement/03-Boundaries.md

 ### On-chain data

 We only work actively with data that is available on-chain.
 Off-chain data could be merged into the reporting system and we document the interfaces to do so as future work.

+## Other

+We exclude margin-trading in general for this thesis.